harrison-tran/ai-hr-essentials/README.md

 * [Diversity Terminology](https://blog.ongig.com/diversity-and-inclusion/diversity-terms/): On D,E,I terminology.
 * [What does privilege look like?](https://www.racialequitytools.org/resourcefiles/mcintosh.pdf): On what privilege can look like in day-to-day actions.
 * [On Equality vs. Equity](https://publichealthonline.gwu.edu/blog/equity-vs-equality/): On the differences between equality and equity.
-* [On Intersectionality](https://time.com/5560575/intersectionality-theory/): On what intersectionality is in the lens of identity
+* [On Intersectionality](https://time.com/5560575/intersectionality-theory/): On what intersectionality is in the lens of identity.
 * [How to talk about pronouns at work](https://hbr.org/2021/09/how-to-talk-about-pronouns-at-work-a-visual-guide): On respecting and acknowledging pronouns in the workplace
-* [Rivers to Success](https://riverstosuccess.ca/indspire-climbing-the-mountain-for-employees): Great 30 minute course for non-indigenous employees to better understand history around our indigenous communities.
-I find that our media fails to really provide adequate coverage of Indigenous history so I strongly recommend for individuals to be proactive with their own education.
+* [38 Ways to Make Real Progress on DEI initiatives](https://www.linkedin.com/business/talent/blog/talent-acquisition/ways-to-make-real-progress-on-diversity-equity-and-inclusion): LinkedIn Blog article highlighting some DEI initiatives that help with creating a more diverse and inclusive workforce.
 * [Google: Inclusive event design](https://all-in.withgoogle.com/creative/inclusive-event-design/?fbclid=PAAaZTV0ALcyiZ6DxtFDQL5cKOMMPw_FWhbncAOUTa4SbdVQYJ6IkIt92TsL0_aem_AQkhsd2EPrpBCssSkFYZU1zp3XuuCf6FVgcTJGQOAh1Wm6-Xq4t0s5QWVkPv10DBFxg%23lactation-space#service-animals): An incredible open-source doc from Google outlining best practices on inclusive in-person or virtual events, it covers the gamut from participant registration, speaker representation, logistics and more.

 **Some diversity and inclusion organizations to be involved with: (note: this is not a comprehensive list - would love referrals to new organizations as well!)**